Owner Stories: Tales (or tails) from the Alpujarras

-Kerry Boettcher owns Casita Buena Vista in Alpujarras, Spain.
+Kerry Boettcher owns this apartment in Alpujarras.
 It's a little place, with a big view!
 Perfect for a getaway for two.
 She tells us a cute story involving kittens, a chimney, and some good-humoured renters...

 Eight years ago I had never even heard of the Alpujarras until I read Chris Stewart's Driving Over Lemons.
 I was intrigued by his description of this corner of Spain in the foothills of the Sierra Nevada mountains, and decided that I had to experience it for myself.